Evaluating and Advancing Multimodal Large Language Models in Perception Ability Lens: AbilityLens

-\textbf{Evaluation metric.} For each ability, we introduce two metrics: one for model accuracy and another for modal stability, both derived from sub-metrics of the source benchmarks.
+\textbf{Evaluation metric.} For each ability, we define two performance metrics—model accuracy and model stability—each computed from sub-metrics extracted from the source benchmarks.
 Because different question types have varying baseline performance levels, representing the expected accuracy from random guessing, we first adjust each sub-metric to account for these differences.
 For instance, True/False questions have a baseline accuracy of 50\% due to the binary choice, while multiple-choice questions may have a lower baseline depending on the number of options.
 To ensure that the true ability score remains independent of question type, we apply baseline correction to each sub-metric, aligning them to a consistent standard.
-Let \( m_i \) represent the value of the \( i \)-th sub-metric, with \(\text{UB}_{i}\) denoting its upper bound and \(\text{BL}_{i}\) its baseline performance\footnote{The baseline performance for the VQA benchmark is set to 0.}.
-The baseline correction \( \text{BC} \) for metric \( m_i \) is then defined as:
+Let \( m_{ij} \) represent the result of model $i$ on the \( j \)-th sub-metric of an ability, with \(\text{UB}_{j}\) denoting the upper bound of the metric and \(\text{BL}_{j}\) as its baseline performance\footnote{The baseline performance for the VQA benchmark is set to 0.}.
+The baseline correction for the result \( m_{ij} \) is then defined as:

-The overall accuracy, denoted as $\mathcal{A}$, is then calculated as a weighted sum of sub-metrics, weighted by their sample counts:
+The accuracy of model $i$ for each ability, denoted as $\mathcal{A}_i$, is then calculated as a weighted sum of corresponding corrected sub-metrics $\tilde{m}_{ij} $, weighted by their sample counts:

-where $N$ is the total sample count and $n_i$ is the sample count for metric $m_i$.
-To assess model stability across each ability, we compute the stability score $\mathcal{I}$ as the standard deviation of the sub-metrics, with higher values indicating greater instability:
+where $N=\sum_{j}{n_j}$ is the total sample count and $n_j$ is the sample count for the $j$-th metric.
+To assess the model stability of each ability, we first use z-score $z_{ij}$ to measure the relative performance of model $i$ with other model candidates in each sub-metric:

+where $\mu_j$ and $\sigma_j$ are the mean and variance of the results of model candidates on this sub-metric, respectively.
+In this paper, we use 18 MLLMs from different series, sizes, sources, and LLMs as the candidates, capturing a wider spectrum of architectural variations and performance characteristics.
+Then, we measure the standard deviation of the resulting z-scores as the stability score $\mathcal{I}$ of an ability, with higher values indicating greater instability: